pykiki/cloudstack-ansible/README.md

 ### Software

-These plays are (currently) written for CentOS 6.5 and are tested against Ansible v1.8.4
+These plays are (currently) written for CentOS 7 and are tested against Ansible v2.6.1 and Cloudstack 4.11

 In latest versions of Ansible, sshpass & "host_key_checking = False" are required to enable the use of a password to login to a host rather than using SSH keys.